Tim Drexler

-Tim Drexler (born 6 March 2005) is a German professional footballer who plays as a defender for club 1.
-FC Nürnberg on loan from TSG Hoffenheim, and the Germany national under-20 football team.
+Tim Drexler (born 6 March 2005) is a German professional footballer who plays as a defender for Austrian Bundesliga club Red Bull Salzburg.

 Club career

 Drexler began to play football at a young age for local team FzG Münzesheim, before signing for TSG Hoffenheim in 2016.

 TSG Hoffenheim

 Drexler played for Hoffenheim's youth teams until he made his debut for Hoffenheim II in 2022, coming on as a substitute in a 1–0 win against Astoria Walldorf.

 He made 5 further appearances for the reserve team that season.

 The following season, Drexler became a more regular starter for the reserve team, making 15 appearances and scoring a goal in a 4–0 win over TSG Balingen.

 Drexler joined the first team in March 2024, making his first appearance for them in a 3–1 loss to Eintracht Frankfurt, coming on as a 72nd-minute substitute for Anton Stach.
 Drexler went on to make 8 Bundesliga appearances that season, before signing a new long-term contract in July 2024.

 On 9 January 2025, Drexler moved on loan to 1.
 FC Nürnberg in 2.
 Bundesliga for the rest of the season.

 On 31 August 2025, Drexler returned to 1.
 FC Nürnberg on a new season-long loan.